 Students enrolled in printmaking can combine their drawing and painting talents to create multiple editions of prints!
 You will learn several traditional techniques of intaglio printmaking including drypoint, line, etching, and aquatint as you pull proofs and run editions of your own creative work.
 Students will learn about tools, papers, drawing, etching techniques and printing.

 This course introduces students to the rich traditions of frame-by-frame nonlinear movie construction, and to recent developments in the field.
 Using a variety of rendering techniques, students focus on the development of unique characters and compelling narratives.
 In order to produce impactful visual elements, emphasis is placed on studio projects—such as flipbooks, storyboard, cutouts and stop-motion film—that develop strong perception and drawing skills.
 Students are introduced to basic technical skills in computer distortion, timing, exaggeration, sound and sequencing, and also view noteworthy animated films and discuss ways in which they relate to their own work..

 The program cost of $1995 includes meals, housing, tuition, and art supplies.
 Students who commute to the program and arrange their own housing and meals pay a reduced tuition of $1395.

-All application materials (including the $50 application fee) are due April 30, 2015.
-Notification of acceptance or rejection will be mailed immediately following this date.
+All application materials (including the $50 application fee) are due June 1, 2015.
+Once the Online Application process is fulfilled, you will receive upto date information regarding your current status.
 Students who apply after this date will not be eligible for Scholarship awards.

 All students applying to JumpstART must include a $50 application fee with their application.
 This fee is nonrefundable and will be applied toward the total tuition.